ananyamarghade/Driver-Drowsiness-Detection-System-with-UI/README.md

 ## 📦 Files in this Project

-- `main.py` – the main script for drowsiness detection
+- `driver drowsiness with UI.py` – the main script for drowsiness detection
-- `alarm.wav` – sound file that plays when drowsiness is detected
 - `shape_predictor_68_face_landmarks.dat` – facial landmark model (⚠️ Not included here due to file size.
 Download it [here](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2) and extract.)

 ---